8 Fun Things to Do in Beautiful Kristiansand, Norway

 The museum also has a cafe where you can grab coffee and a snack while taking a break from looking at the exhibits!

-Opening in 2024: Kunstsilo Nordic Art Museum
+New in 2024: Kunstsilo Nordic Art Museum

 Where to stay in Kristiansand, Norway

 If you want to be close to Bystranda city beach, a great place to stay is at Scandic Hotel Bystranda.
-A fun fact – this is the largest hotel in southern Norway!
+A fun fact: this is the largest hotel in southern Norway!

 This post may contain affiliate links.
 If you make a purchase after clicking on an affiliate link, I may earn a small commission at no cost to you.
 All opinions are my own.
 Thank you for supporting This Wild Planet!